RockRottenSalad/Move-or-DIE/README.md

 Compiling for Linux:<br>
 1: Clone this respiratory `git clone https://github.com/RockRottenSalad/Move-or-DI`<br>
 2: Install raylib(Instructions can be found in step 2 in installation for Linux)<br>
-3: Install the gcc package. `sudo apt-get install gcc` or `sudo pacman -S gcc` depending on package manager<br>
+3: Install the gcc package with your package manager<br>
 4: Run the command `gcc MoveOrDieSource.c -lraylib -lm -o move-or-die.out`<br><br>

 ~~Compiling for Windows:<br>